hydroper-jet/lang/spec/spec-1.0.md

 ```
 public abstract class Node
     implements
-        jetwork.jetxml.Appendable,
+        jetwork.jetxml.JetXMLAppendable,
-        jetwork.jetxml.RenderingUpdate
+        jetwork.jetxml.JetXMLUpdate
 {
     /* ... */
 }
 ```

-The `RenderingUpdate` meta data is used to automatically alter the rendering status of a node when the value of a property changes.
-For update functions, the `renderingStatus` property must be set to `"outdated"` instead.
+The `JetXMLUpdate` meta data is used to automatically alter the rendering status of a node when the value of a property changes.
+For update functions, the `jetxmlStatus` property must be set to `"outdated"` instead.

 It is allowed to alias JetWork modules inside `.jetxml` classes and the alias is available both within the code and within the XML tags: